Vinegar excels at cutting through grime partly because it’s acidic. In fact, vinegar is basically diluted acetic acid.

 - Clean shower-door tracks: Carefully fill the tracks with vinegar.
 Then, scrub with an old toothbrush.

 - Bathe loofahs: Soak bath sponges in a 50/50 vinegar-and-water mix, then rinse well.
 If your loofah is old, however, consider replacing it instead.
-We cite loofahs in “11 Disgusting Household Items You Should Throw Out Now.”
+We cite loofahs in “11 Disgusting Household Items You Should Toss Today.”